martabyte/Hacking-Labs/Module 03 - Scanning Networks.md

  * Ping Scanner -> Results can be seen in the browser (Option - Use Default System DNS)
  * Port Scanner

+## SolarWinds Network Topology Mapper ##
+To draw network diagrams.

+ * New Scan + Configure Password
+ * SNMP Credentials
+   * Stored Credentials -> Private
+   * Discovery Credentials -> Public
+ * Network Selection > IP Range

+#### Establish a Remote Desktop Connection ####
+Right-Click on the node and select: 'Integration with Windows Tools' > 'Remote Desktop' (It also has options for Ping, Telnet and Traceroute)

+## Angry IP Scanner ##
+Checking for Live systems

+ * Ping Method: Combined UDP+TCP
+ * Display: Alive Hosts (Responding to Ping)

+## IP Tools ##
+Scanning Network Traffic going through a computer's adapter

+ * Name Scanner - Enumerates all system names
+ * Port Scanner - Scans for open ports in all hosts
+ * UDP Scanner - Scans for open UDP ports in all hosts
+ * Ping Scanner - Scans for alive hosts on the network

+## Wireshark ##